RustGrid/rustgrid-agent/README.md

 rustgrid-agent logout
 ```

-Revokes the current bound credential server-side and then removes its local
+Revokes the current bound credential server-side before removing the local
 copy.
-Network or server failures retain the local credential so the command can
+Network or server failures retain the local credential so logout can be
-be retried safely.
-Repeated logout is safe; managed environment variables must
+retried safely.
+Repeated logout is safe.
-be unset by the deployment system.

 ### `register`